Virginia Tech® home

 Voting Privileges

-Both faculty and student members.
+Both faculty and student members have voting privileges.

 Procedures